ned14/outcome/doc/md/04-tutorialC.md

 ~~~

 This macro is particularly useful when you are calling into the STL from a noexcept
+function (e.g. "island of exception throw in a sea of noexcept") which returns a
-function which returns a `result<T>` and not an `outcome<T>`.
+`result<T>` and not an `outcome<T>`.
 So long as the code you
 call only **ever** will throw STL exception types, using this macro is safe and information
-loss free.
+loss free, plus some compiler optimisers will elide the costly exception throw and catch
+machinery and replace it with a simple return of the result, thus effectively doing "de-exception-throw"
+to the C++ STL which is very, very useful.
 Note that the above sequence does not include a catch all clause, so if
 you want one of those then use the `BOOST_OUTCOME_CATCH_ALL_EXCEPTION_TO_RESULT` macro
 which adds to the end of the catch sequence: